zKriguer/zKriguer/README.md

 <h2 align="left">Hi 👋!
-My name is Kriguer and I'm a Front-End developer, from Brazil</h2>
+My name is Kriguer and I'm a Full Stack developer, from Brazil</h2>

 ###